 Einstein's creativity can be explained as little by his reading on his own of popular science texts as it can by the stimulation he later derived from Weber's courses.
 But the fact that Einstein had a broad conceptual understanding of physics before he started to assimilate the more technical knowledge-for instance, in Weber's courses-gave him an intellectual independence with respect to what he learned, the possibility of picking and choosing from the manifold of knowledge with which he was confronted, and also the capacity to draw connections between subjects that remained obscure to the more conventionally trained.
 The letters of this volume leave open to what extent Mileva could draw on similar resources when she took up her studies at the ETH.
-But they do suggest that she faced exams with less nonchalance than did Einstein, and that, while more pedantic in her studies, she may have been less inde-FUNCTOR pendent in assimilating the received physics tradition, published If readers do not limit themselves to a search for isolated evidence of Einstein's later accomplishments in the correspondence hooks wally!
+But they do suggest that she faced exams with less nonchalance than did Einstein, and that, while more pedantic in her studies, she may have been less independent in assimilating the received physics tradition. published hooks an all well class with all mile I would presented here, they have a unique chance of gaining glimpses into Einstein's thinking process, into the way he would elaborate ideas that he took from the literature, from his courses, or, as we shall see below, possibly even from an Aarau physics teacher.
+It is not that striking hints at later developments are entirely absent from the correspondence.
+When Einstein in 1901 is overcome by happiness and joy-which he naturally wants to share with Mileva-after reading a paper by Lenard on the generation of cathode rays by ultraviolet light (Letter 36), a historian of science cannot avoid thinking of Einstein's explanation of the photoelectric effect in 1905 that earned him a Nobel Prize seventeen years later.
+But one should avoid drawing hasty conclusions from such anticipations, which ignore the shifting contexts in his research.
+Very briefly, let us look at examples of what we mean.

+If readers do not limit themselves to a search for isolated evidence of Einstein's later accomplishments in the correspondence